ghc-proposals/ghc-proposals/proposals/0000-shared-class-members.rst

 the superclass's shared member names in the same instance declaration.
 The current typeclass's members will always take priority.

+To summarise, there are three parts here:

+1. the types in the instance head
+  - members are grouped by the type in the instance head(s)
+2. contexts and pragmas
+  - all members must have the same contexts and instance pragmas
+3. members themselves
+  - for a given superclass and instance head type there must be at most one member for each member of that superclass

 General example
 ^^^^^^^^^^^^^^^